hedyhli/outline.nvim/README.md

 },
 ```

-Possible highlight groups to customize:
+Possible highlight groups provided by symbols-outline to customize:

 | Highlight               | Purpose                                        |
 | ----------------------- | ---------------------------------------------- |